Rsantct/pe.audio.sys/pe.audio.sys/doc/01_Install.md

-(Download and install scripts from AudioHumLab/FIRtro, adapted to pe.audio.sys)
+(Download and install scripts comes from AudioHumLab/FIRtro and has been adapted to pe.audio.sys)

 ## Required